The E Rhodes Sampling Project

 Since November of 2017, George and Jay have been working with Greg Schlaepfer, owner/developer of Orange Tree Samples with the goal of creating the ultimate software clone of the E Rhodes.
 George and Jay interface directly with Greg, who is a brilliant programmer and script writer, as well as an accomplished Jazz pianist.
 His skills and contribution are remarkable and the 'trio' works exceptionally well together to refine every step of producing the final working product.
 The Famous E Electric Piano was completed and released on July 10, 2020 and is available through Orange Tree Samples.

-As a preview of what is soon to come, we are pleased to unveil a few demos recorded with the final version of our virtual instrument.
-We are privileged that the first artist to play and record these demos is the incomparable Terry Trotter.
-Terry is one of the finest Jazz pianists of our time and he was gracious enough to allow George to bring the virtual instrument into his home in January 2019 where Terry played 5 single-take, on-the-spot compositions that were inspired by the rich sounds he was hearing as he was playing The Famous E Electric Piano.
+We were thrilled that the first artist to play and record demos on The Famous Electric Piano is the incomparable Terry Trotter.
+Terry is one of the finest Jazz pianists of our time and he was gracious enough to allow George to bring the virtual instrument into his home where Terry played 5 single-take, on-the-spot compositions that were inspired by the rich sounds he was hearing as he was playing The Famous E Electric Piano.
 Enjoy!